 How do you give a urine sample?

-Urine can easily be contaminated by , cells and other substances so it is a good idea to cleanse the genital area with water – but not soap – before giving a sample.
+Before collecting a sample, it’s a good idea to cleanse your genital area with water (no soap).
+Otherwise, the urine may be contaminated with bacteria, cells or other substances.
 To get an accurate result and avoid bacterial contamination, “clean” midstream urine is used.
-You take a sample of midstream urine by interrupting the flow of urine after a few seconds and then collecting this middle portion of the urine in a cup.
+You take a sample of midstream urine by stopping the flow of urine after a few seconds and then collecting the middle part of the urine stream in a cup.
 Your doctor will let you know if there is anything else you should pay attention to for your specific test.

 Rapid urine test